Children's Literature – Module 1

 Session 4: Literature and the Australian Curriculum

 Session 5: Exploring visual literacy through picture books

 Dates and venue TBA

 Bill Spence and Professor Robyn Ewing

 Fees and registration

 Teachers may elect to redirect their professional experience mentoring payment towards the cost.

-Upon completion of both modules that make up each unit of study, an additional fee applies when participants wish to take up postgraduate credit transfer, bringing the cost in line with standard faculty postgraduate unit of study fees.
+Upon completion of both modules that make up each unit of study, an additional fee applies when participants wish to take up postgraduate credit transfer, bringing the cost in line with standard school postgraduate unit of study fees.

 For more information contact